donkeyanaphora/donkeyanaphora.github.io/articles/article1/assets/ARTICLE_WORKING.md

 "melanoma" now has the highest combined score.

 #### **Final Corrected Output:**
-- "The procedure was medically necessary for the treatment of claimant's `melanomia`." ✅
+- "The procedure was medically necessary for the treatment of claimant's `melanoma`." ✅

 #### Key Takeaway: